-- A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily homeownership programs covered by 24 CFR 248.173 - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible low-income housing as defined in 24 CFR 248.101

-HUD permits the PHA to establish additional categories of low-income families that may be determined eligible.
-The additional categories must be consistent with the PHA plan and the consolidated plans for local governments within the PHA's jurisdiction.

-The CHA has not established any additional categories of eligible low-income families.
+- A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily homeownership programs covered by 24 CFR 248.173 - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of a mortgage insurance contract on eligible low-income housing as defined in 24 CFR 248.101 - HUD permits the PHA to establish additional categories of low-income families that may be determined eligible.
+The additional categories must be consistent with the PHA plan and the consolidated plans for local governments within the PHA's jurisdiction. - The PHA must determine income eligibility for HUD-VASH families in accordance with 24 CFR 982.201.
+Income targeting requirements of section 16(b) of the USHA of 1937, as well as 24 CFR 982.201(b)(2), do not apply for HUD-VASH families so that participating PHAs can effectively serve the eligible population specified in the Appropriations Acts; that is, homeless veterans, who may be at a variety of income levels, including low-income.
+The PHA may, however, choose to include the admission of extremely low-income HUD-VASH families in its income targeting numbers for the fiscal year in which these families are admitted.
+In conformance with normal program rules, PHAs may not deny admission to a family with zero income and must consider hardship circumstances before charging a minimum rent in accordance with 24 CFR 5.630(b).

+VASH - CHA will determine income eligibility for HUD-VASH families up to the low-income level.
+(A family whose annual income does not exceed 80 percent of the median income for the area, adjusted for family size.)